restot/opencloud-desktop/audit-gemini.md

 The codebase uses a mix of the new `os.Logger` API and the older `NSLog`.
 For consistency, performance, and better filtering capabilities, the codebase should be updated to use only the `Logger` API.

+verified by gemini

+verified by grok

+verified by glm

 #### 2. No Progress Reporting for Uploads (found by Gemini)

 **Severity:** Low

 The `uploadFile` method in `WebDAVClient` accepts a `Progress` object but does not provide real-time updates during the upload.
 This could be improved by using a custom `URLSessionDataDelegate` to track the upload progress.

+verified by gemini

+verified by grok

+verified by glm

 #### 3. No Database Migration Strategy (found by Gemini)

 **Severity:** Low

 The `ItemDatabase` does not have a mechanism for handling schema migrations.
 If the database schema changes in the future, a migration mechanism (e.g., using `PRAGMA user_version`) should be added to prevent issues for existing users.

+verified by gemini

+verified by grok

+verified by glm

 #### 4. **Version Documentation Inconsistency**
 **Severity**: LOW